mendix/docs/content/en/docs/control-center/software-composition.md

 ## 3 All Components {#all-components}

 The **All Components** tab gives an overview of all the unique components used across your app landscape.

-{{% alert color="info" %}This only includes the newly created apps for which a deployment package and hence a software bill of materials is available.{{% /alert %}}
+{{% alert color="info" %}This only includes the newly-created apps for which a deployment package and hence a software bill of materials is available.{{% /alert %}}

-Above the list, you can use the search box to search for a component.
+Above the list, you can use the search box to search for a component name or version.
 Next to the search box, you can filter components by selecting the component type.
 You can click {{% icon name="office-sheet" %}}**Export all** on the right side above the list to export all the information in the list to an Excel file.

 The list shows the following information about the component: